 Starting a business - first steps

-Starting a business first stepsIf so you're not alone - a large number of New Zealanders take the plunge each year.
+Thinking about buying a business or starting a business?If so you're not alone - a large number of New Zealanders take the plunge each year.
 The chance to manage and determine your own destiny can be pretty exciting, but the stakes are high - over 50% of small businesses (less than six staff) fail to celebrate their second birthday.
 So what can you do to increase the likelihood of seeing that second birthday cake?

 As with any important decision, you need to think carefully about what you want to do, why you want to do it, your skills and what you hope to achieve.
 What you need is a business plan to ensure you have your best chance of in starting a business.